Assistive listening devices

 - Individuals with hearing loss who do not use hearing aids can use a smartphone or tablet with earphones to connect to the wirelessly transmitted sound.

 Generally, most assistive listening devices are only available from specialty retailers.
-Download the Vendor list: Products for hearing loss to find retailers.
+You can find some specialty retailers on these two vendor lists:

 As with all technology, prices vary widely.
 Consider the features and benefits that are important to you, as well as your budget.